cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

     from 1.20.x to 1.22, make sure you go through the release notes and upgrade instructions for 1.21 and 1.22.

-CloudNativePG keeps following the *security-by-default* approach and, after disabling `postgres` superuser access via the network in all new clusters, it now disables by default the usage of the `ALTER SYSTEM` command.
+CloudNativePG continues to adhere to the security-by-default approach.
+As of version 1.22, the usage of the `ALTER SYSTEM` command is now disabled by default.

+The reason behind this choice is to ensure that, by default, changes to the PostgreSQL configuration in a database cluster controlled by CloudNativePG are allowed only through the Kubernetes API.

-If you want to retain the existing behavior, you need to explicitly enable it by setting `.spec.postgresql.enableAlterSystem` to `true`, as in the following
+At the same time, we are providing an option to enable `ALTER SYSTEM` if you need to use it, even temporarily, from versions 1.22.0, 1.21.2, and 1.20.5, by setting `.spec.postgresql.enableAlterSystem` to `true`, as in the following
 excerpt: